-Since all courses are taught locally at the All Saints Newman Center in Tempe, there is no requirement to travel to U-Mary's campus in North Dakota (but you're always welcome!).
+Since all courses are taught locally in Tempe, there is no requirement to travel to U-Mary's campus in North Dakota (but you're always welcome!).

 What is the All Saints Newman Center's role in this?

 The All Saints Newman Center is a campus ministry that complements the secular education provided at ASU.
 The center provides a home for Catholic students and members of the university community.
 U-Mary's classes are offered as part of an ongoing partnership between U-Mary, ASU, and All Saints Catholic Newman Center.

 Can students who are not Catholic take U-Mary classes?